sothouth/easy-async/README.md

 The provided executor allows for fast and effortless execution of asynchronous tasks.
 There's no need to configure or construct a runtime using a Builder.
 Simply use `spawn` to run your async tasks.

+- Specialised `Task` objects designed for direct scheduling into local queues, bypassing the additional need for global queue scheduling, reducing cache misses and the performance overhead of repeated enqueuing and dequeuing.
-- A simplified worker block-wake mechanism for efficient task execution.
+- A simplified worker block-wake mechanism implemented through `Mutex` for efficient task execution.
 - A fixed number of workers launched at startup to improve performance.
-- Specialised `Task' objects designed for direct scheduling into local queues, bypassing the need for global queue scheduling.
-- Use of RESERVE_SIZE to reserve capacity for future task self-scheduling, optimising task allocation.
+- Use of `RESERVE_SIZE` to reserve capacity for future task self-scheduling, optimising task allocation.
 - Improved worker efficiency by minimising wasted task stealing.

 ## Blocking Executor